 Eddie is survived by his wife, Vickie, children Jerry Lawhorn (Reanda Kirchner), Linda Lawhorn, and Suzi Jones (Jeff).

 Grandchildren Lacey Moore (George Kritikos), Alyssa Hiatt (Dennis Meng), James Holmes III, Ronny Lawhorn, Stella and Norah Lawhorn, Trevor and Travis Jones.

 Great Grandchildren Katherine and Anastasia Kritikos, Jayzen Davis, Olivia and Dexter Meng.

 At the request of Eddie, immediate family held a private graveside service with military funeral honors at Summit Lawn Cemetery on September 4, 2019 at 2pm.
 Services were provided by Moore’s Funeral Home.
 A celebration of life is planned at a future date to be determined.
 Please feel free to extend condolences via cards or letters to Vickie Lawhorn PO Box 253, Brazil, IN 47834.

-To send flowers to William "Eddie" Edward Lawhorn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Eddie" Edward Lawhorn, please visit our floral store.